Emergency

 In short, the COVID-19 pandemic has posed a unique challenge for patients while accessing healthcare.
 It has definitely increased the chances of fatality for patients with co-morbidities.
 Hence, the best way to deal with this crisis is by accepting this new trend of telemedicine, which ensures the best health for all while maintaining absolute safety.

-Dr. Rvs Bhalla | Internal Medicine | Sarvodaya Hospital
+Dr. RVS Bhalla | Internal Medicine | Sarvodaya Hospital

-Dr. Rvs Bhalla
+Dr. RVS Bhalla

 Director & Head (Unit I) - Internal Medicine